nishanttotla/hugo-blog-skeleton/content/notes/not-here-to-get-things-done.md

 </div>

  I strongly believe that it's largely your responsibility to ensure that you're learning, and not succumbing to the pressure to show progress.
 The reason I liked his point of view was because it's a good attitude to have, and helps to set expectations.
 In my own work, I have certainly written code I didn't fully understand, had it compile and pass all tests.
 It's easy to feel accomplished doing that, but important to remember it's not the end goal.

+I'll admit that this is very clearly an entitled attitude that software engineers can afford to have due to abundance of jobs.
+Even otherwise, there are times when the right balance means getting things done without having the luxury of learning.
+Still, adopting the above attitude can serve as a good way to strongly push the individual and help focus whenever possible.